mpoint1920-lang/flutter-test-task/README.md

 `The project compiles and runs, but originally had incomplete parts that needed further implementation.
 I expanded it into a realistic production-ready example app.`

 **🎯 Goal**
-`I wanted to showcase how a real-life, complex, scalable and production-ready app could be built with a very minimal scopes of requirements`
+`Showcase how a real-life, complex, scalable and production-ready app could be built with a very minimal scopes of requirements`

 ---